 18. Make Detergent yourself

 Each dishwasher detergent tab is wrapped individually in plastic.
 A lot of waste is produced here.
-The best alternative is to do your own detergent with Natron.
+One of the best zero waste tips as an alternative is to do your own detergent with Natron.

 19. Buy Stainless Steel ice cube tray